 Locational information for all planned resources if proposed to be located in a disadvantaged community, including both emitting and non-emitting resources.

 Planned activities to conduct outreach and seek input from any disadvantaged communities that could be impacted by any procurement activities.
+Plans shall also include a summary of outreach conducted and input received prior to the submission of the plan for Commission review.

 A description of evaluation criteria that will be used to evaluate procurement of generation or storage resources located in disadvantaged communities, including any scoring bonuses or other approaches to ensuring early priority on disadvantaged communities.